GOOSTRH/GOOSTRH/README.md

 - 👋 Hi, I’m @GOOSTRH
 - 👀 I’m interested in coding , gaming , and developing
-- 🌱 I’m currently learning c code basic things and python discord bot
+- 🌱 I’m currently developing a minecraft plugin
-- 💞️ I’m looking to collaborate on developing a game , studying c code
+- 💞️ I’m looking to collaborate on developing a game , making a minecraft server (plugin development
 - 📫 How to reach me quanzhiwan@gmail.com

 <!---